 The sustainability holistic metric

-measuring the environmental impact of any product, service or company on a scale of -100% to +100%.
+measuring and comparing the environmental impact of any product, service or company on a scale from -100% to +100%.

 Why was the NEC metric created?